 Horsepower

 Look for horsepower (HP) ratings to compare the lifting power between garage door opener models.
-Ratings ranging from 1/2 horsepower to 1-1/2 horsepower are typical for residential models.
-If you have a sectional double-car garage door, a 1/2-horsepower motor should be sufficient, but a higher-power model will operate with less effort and less wear and tear on the motor.
+Ratings ranging from 1/2 HP to 1-1/2 HP are typical for residential models.
+If you have a sectional double-car garage door, a 1/2-HP motor should be sufficient, but a higher-power model will operate with less effort and less wear and tear on the motor.
+If you have a heavy insulated garage door, wind load garage door or oversized garage door, it's recommended that you have a 3/4 HP or larger garage door opener to ensure efficient operation.
 Heavier or one-piece doors may require higher-horsepower openers.
 Read our Garage Door Buying Guide to learn about different types of garage doors.

 Tip